Applied-Materials-Technology/dalmatian-trainer/stereo_dic_lab.md

     * Random motion images (10-15 images)
 6. Store your calibration images in a separate calibration sub-folder
 7. Use the calibration images in the Calibration Software to calibrate your setup.
+8. If correlation fails adjust angles or lighting and repeat.

 <u>Parameters to consider:</u>

 1. Focal Length - the focal length should approximately match the lens.

    a.
 Example: I am using a 24 mega-pixel camera with 2464x2056 pixels and the sensor pixel size is 3.45 micron.
+My calibration results show ~7340 px for both cameras.
+Therefore, my focal length is, ~7340 px x 3.45 micron = 25.3 mm.
+   b. **QU**: What is the focal length for your calibration?

+2. Optical Centre -
+3. Setup geometry - base and stereo angle

+   a. **QU**: What is your measured base distance and your stereo angle?

+   b. **QU**: What is the optimum stereo angle range?